akaash897/SQL_vs_NoSQL/README.md

+Software and Data Engineering -  Major Project

+Group No.: 71

+Collaborators (Name - Roll):
+- Akaash Chatterjee - M24CSE002
+- Aman Saini - M24CSE003
+- Bera Swaminath Ansuman Sabita - M24CSE007

 This README will provide an organized guide for replicating the experiment across all these databases, summarizing installation steps, setup requirements, and other essential information for each of the databases tested.
 ---
-SDE MAJOR Project

-GROUP NO-71

-Collaborators: Akaash Chatterjee - M24CSE002  ||
-Aman Saini - M24CSE003 ||
-Bera Swaminath Ansuman Sabita - M24CSE007
 # Topic: A performance comparison of SQL and NoSQL databases

 Based on the research paper: Y. Li and S. Manoharan, "A performance comparison of SQL and NoSQL databases," 2013 IEEE Pacific Rim Conference on Communications, Computers and Signal Processing (PACRIM), Victoria, BC, Canada, 2013, pp. 15-19, doi: 10.1109/PACRIM.2013.6625441.